larajax/docs/index.md

 ## What Problem Are We Solving?

-Primarily Larajax is useful for defining private APIs that are defined and consumed by the same application.
-We often need to define two types of endpoints, pages that render to the browser and API endpoints that perform actions (usually RESTful).

-The problem with using RESTful endpoints as internal APIs is they can quickly get disorganised, since they are global to the application by default.
-For example, a simple profile page may look like this:
+Most Laravel applications end up splitting behavior across two separate layers:

+- Page routes that render views
+- API routes that perform actions

+This separation seems clean at first, but over time those internal APIs begin to spread across the application.
+They are global by default, their ownership becomes unclear, and simple page-level behavior becomes harder to reason about.

+A basic profile page often grows into something like this:

 ```php
 Route::get('/user-profile', ...);